Simple trick works wonders

 I paint my cameras and leave them in a covered outdoor area for months to allow the scent to fade away.
 I make sure to wash my camera-setting backpack and camera straps in scent-free clothes wash and leave my bag outside for months as well.
 Bears also have remarkable scenting ability, which is another reason to take the scent-control methods.

 Sure, gluing real tree bark, moss or leaves to the camera makes it even more stealthy.
 However, I found this to be impractical, as most of it fell off during my long hikes.
-I’m resetting dozens of cameras over many different locations all-year long.
+I’m resetting dozens of trail cameras over many different locations all-year long.
 Also, most glues have an unnatural smell, so I wouldn’t want to glue on the extra cover when I set them.

 All of these measures may seem extreme to some, but my deer-hunting success has skyrocketed in the past few years with an ability to not only find bucks, but to keep from alerting them of the surveillance without spending top dollar.